gustavo-oliveira-git/TipCalculator/README.md

 # TipCalculator
-This project i created a calculator based on tips for rating services quality.
+In this project i created a calculator for rating services quality based on tips.